etcd-io/etcd/Documentation/dl_build.md

 ## System requirements

 The etcd performance benchmarks run etcd on 8 vCPU, 16GB RAM, 50GB SSD GCE instances, but any relatively modern machine with low latency storage and a few gigabytes of memory should suffice for most use cases.
-Applications with large v2 data stores will require more memory than a large v3 data store since data is kept in anonymous memory instead of memory mapped from a file. than For running etcd on a cloud provider, we suggest at least a medium instance on AWS or a standard-1 instance on GCE.
+Applications with large v2 data stores will require more memory than a large v3 data store since data is kept in anonymous memory instead of memory mapped from a file.
+For running etcd on a cloud provider, we suggest at least a medium instance on AWS or a standard-1 instance on GCE.

 ## Download the pre-built binary